What happens if Try It Tiny cancels my booking for an upcoming event?

 Profiles help connect the community and facilitate interactions.
 In a sharing economy, it is important to provide a few details to allow for relationships to develop between Hosts, Guests and Dreamers.
 We highly encourage Users to add a picture and include any helpful information in their profiles.
 Creating a profile allows you to view listing details, book trips, mark favorite properties and gain access to the full Dream Tiny site.

 Do I have to own a Tiny Home to use the site?

 No, you don't have to own a Tiny House, an RV or a camper!
 Although we love micro living, we understand that Tiny Homes are not for everyone.
 Users with land are encouraged to sign up as Hosts.
 It's free to create a listing and Hosts maintain complete control over any rental opportunities.
 For our Users who just want to experience micro living, we are excited to offer the opportunity to Try It Tiny using our platform!

 Do I have to share my email address?

 An email address is used to create a listing or a profile.
-This is how Try It Tiny ultimately directs communication to you; however, Hosts and Guests communicate using a secure messaging platform via Try It Tiny.
+This is the primary way Try It Tiny directs communication to you; however, Hosts and Guests communicate using a secure messaging platform via Try It Tiny.
 In this manner, personal emails are not shared directly.

 What is a Tiny House?